 You should trust your team members to manage their time effectively.
 Whether they start the work a little late or take frequent breaks, it shouldn’t be a problem as long as they are able to get the work done.

 2. Provide clear goals and expectations

 Managing a remote project team effectively is when everyone clearly understands the team’s goals and what they can do to achieve those goals.
 Create a document with a neatly organized plan along with individual responsibilities.
 With remote teams, you are mostly communicating through emails and instant messaging applications.
 If you don’t word your instructions correctly, then you may end up confusing or even offending the team members.

-That is why, when communicating online with your team, make sure you are as specific as possible about the project goals and expectations.
+That is why, when communicating online with your team, make sure you are as specific as possible about the project objectives, goals, and expectations.
 For instance, instead of saying a vague statement like ‘I need this ASAP,’ say ‘I need this work finished by 3 pm PST.’

 3. Offer clear and direct feedback

 Managers need to be comfortable in offering both positive and negative feedback to remote employees.
 Get as specific about your feedback as possible so that the employees can understand your expectations and perform better in the future.
 If an employee’s performance isn’t up to the mark, then provide them with constructive feedback instead of just criticism.
 Let them know what they did wrong and how they can rectify the problem.